 Driver-assist technology in cars has evolved substantially over recent years.
 Cars can operate in cruise control on highways, manoeuvre into parking spots with minimal driver intervention, and warn of obstacles that the human driver may not have seen.
 So it’s no great stretch of the imagination to suppose that car controls might before long replace the human driver completely, with fully autonomous operation.

 Public transport has already seen the emergence of driverless trains, used on systems from Vancouver’s Skytrain to Beijing’s airport shuttle.
 Self-driving operation is of course a much simpler proposition for rail systems, where the path is already set by the rails and points, and signals give instructions to start and stop.
-But there are already prominent examples where self-driving ‘robot’ cars have successfully navigated public roads: Google’s self-driving car has famously done so (albeit on one specific set of streets in Mountain View, California), and more recently a section of freeway in Adelaide has been opened up as a self-driving car test site.
+But there are already prominent examples where self-driving ‘robot’ cars have successfully navigated public roads: the Google (now Waymo) self-driving car has famously done so for years—albeit on one specific set of streets in Mountain View, California)—and more recently a section of freeway in Adelaide was opened up as a self-driving car test site.

 Like any new transport technology, however, self-driving cars have attracted some fairly lofty claims.
 According to some commentators, computers will be so much better than human drivers at piloting cars safely that they will not only eliminate all road trauma but also make traffic congestion a thing of the past (because cars can follow each other more closely and so achieve high-speed movement at higher concentrations).
 What’s more, by taking away the need to concentrate on driving and freeing up the occupants to do what they like while travelling from A to B, travel by robot car will become so attractive and convenient that no-one will ever want to walk or use public transport again.